tobitoast4/i4driving/i4driving-ots/src/main/java/org/opentrafficsim/i4driving/doc/README.md

 # Cut in scenario manual

 ## Compiling and executing
-Compile a runnable .jar file that will run the main class org.opentrafficsim.i4driving.ScenarioCutIn.
-In Eclipse this can be done by following File > Export... and following the further instructions.
+Compile a runnable .jar file that will run the main class `org.opentrafficsim.i4driving.ScenarioCutIn`.
+In Eclipse this can be done by following File > Export... and following further instructions.
 To run the simulation invoke the command:
 `java -jar NameOfFile.jar`.
 Java 11 is required for this.
 If this is not available on the computer, a JRE can be placed next to the runnable .jar file, and the `java` command can point to the java executable in that JRE as follows:
 `jre-11\bin\java -jar NameOfFile.jar`.